satyadipios/WeatherInformation/README.md

 ```bash
 $ git clone https://github.com/satyadipios/WeatherInformation.git
 ```
-2) Open the application from Xcode and Run
+2) Open the application from Xcode and Run WeatherInformation.xcworkspace (If it's showing any error to run, install pods otherwie there is no need to install Podfile)

 # Requirements

-* Xcode 13
+* Xcode 13 and above
-* Swift 5

 # Notes
 Weather application has been tested in iPhone simulator (iOS 15.2)